The different types of caterpillars in North America, including those in our backyard, are among the most fascinating organisms we can encounter.

 These types of caterpillars in North America turn white and black during their metamorphosis.

 Brown coloring is also unique to the species’ adult butterflies.
-The dorsal wings retain the brown and black hues of the caterpillar.
+The dorsal wings retain the caterpillar’s brown and black hues.

 Light brown and white sections distinguish the Variegated Fritillary’s ventral wings.

 The species’ caterpillar is known to feed on plantain.
-On at least 20 additional plants, this caterpillar has been observed.
+It has also been observed on at least 20 additional plants.

 Other host plants for the caterpillar include passion flowers, flax, and swallow-wort.